 Students have been reminded about the two notices in the Student Planner outlining the rules and regulations for examinations and controlled assessments.
 They give advice and information and point out the penalties that can be incurred if the rules are not adhered to.
 Students MUST keep to all exam board rules and all of Lord Grey’s protocols for internal exams.
 Exams are very serious and we do not want students to be disqualified from getting their results by breaking the exam rules.

-Rules and regulations for controlled assessments and examinations can be found in the downloads area or ask the Examination Officer, to organise to collect a copy of the document.
+Rules and regulations for controlled assessments and examinations can be found in the downloads area or ask the Examination Manager, to organise to collect a copy of the document.